When most beginners start thinking about building their online presence, they don’t necessarily know the difference between a blog and a website.

 Choosing between a blog or a website depends on your needs.
 If you are a company that just wants to create a website to showcase what you are doing and don’t mind the hassle of creating new pages, content, and so on, then all you need is just a website.

 You create it once, update it every now and then, and leave it.
 This could also be great for people who are using the domain name just to showcase their resumes and don’t want to create new posts.

 But if you want to post new content regularly to share new information (for example, updates in the company), then you will need a blog.

 If you need to create content to build a brand, answer people’s questions, and have an audience that is waiting for new updates from you, then you obviously need a blog.

 Luckily for you, you don’t need to go for one thing and ignore the other.
 It is not like you can only have a blog or not have it at all.

-Platforms like WordPress enable you to create static pages on your site when you need.
-You can also create new static pages with a complete redesign and add it to your host.
+Platforms like WordPress enable you to create static pages on your site when you need them.
+You can also create new static pages with a complete redesign and add them to your host.
 You could also simply host your blog on a subdomain (like blog.website.com) and leave the main domain for all that you need, so you don’t mess things together.